CJ-Manojshyaam/Mysterious-Engineering-How-Vibrations-are-Connected/README.md

 We don't just "find" things; we tune into them.
 Connection happens when our internal frequency matches the frequency of what we are seeking.
 Because these waves are so low-frequency, distance doesn't matter—the connection is through the field itself.

 # 2. Foundations of the Field
-This "Mysterious Engineering" is built on the simple truths shared by the greatest minds in history:
+This is built on the simple truths shared by the greatest minds in history:

 Nikola Tesla: "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration."